stefanoborini/book-modelviewcontroller/source/advanced_mvc/model_persistence.rst

 In some cases, the model or part of the model must be made persistent (for example, to disk, or to a database) to be restored at a later stage.
+Persistency layer: sometimes it is considered part of the Model, but not necessarily